demohack/nonpub/a1/readme.txt

+07/07  4:11 am  review code

+06/16 10:00 am  added delete / edit buttons for each picture added to list
+      11:00 am

+06/16  4:50 am  getting reacquainted with the assighment and the code, took out ajax call to load HTML colorwheel
+       6:30 am

+    goals: add remove button that is overlayed onto the picture when mouse hovers over

+06/15  9:45 pm  getting reacquainted with the assighment and the code, took out ajax call to load HTML colorwheel
+      10:00 pm

 04/29  6:30 pm  start - got the add new meme working, and messed with CSS to get the additional memes to appear side by side
        8:00 pm